There is a wonderful array of Italian dessert wine produced in Maremma with an equally intriguing collection of names and label designs.

 Don't miss a thing!

 Thank you for your newsletter.
 It was the highlight of my evening.
 So beautiful, so interesting, so inviting.
 I loved every minute of it.
 Your pictures and descriptions of all that Maremma has to offer are exquisite!
-We visited Italy in 2010 but we did not venture into your area.
-But that will change and we are making plans to see Italy again next year and Maremma is on the top of our to do list.
 I am looking forward to your next newsletter with great anticipation.